Kwaku-Anim/Kwaku-Anim/README.md

 ![SHM System](https://kwakuanimasare.surge.sh/assets/images/miss-afia.jpg)

+*Experimental setup of the MISS-AFIA system for micro-displacement and strain monitoring.*

-Developed a low-cost structural monitoring system using ESP32-CAM and computer vision to measure displacement and strain with micrometer-level sensitivity.
+Developed a low-cost, vision-based structural health monitoring system using ESP32-CAM and computer vision to measure displacement and strain with micrometer-level sensitivity.

 ### Key Contributions
 - Image-based displacement tracking using computer vision